alexislours/crcpedia/tables/NpcEquipRule.md

 **Hashed string**: CapPurposeLimit u8

-**Notes**: Limits caps to within the PurposeTag during this EquipRule?
+**Notes**: Limits caps to within the PurposeTag during this EquipRule.

 **Versions**: